epsilonrt/mbpoll/README.md

         $ mbpoll -a 33 -b 38400 -t 3 -r 1 -c 2 /dev/ttyUSB2

-        mbpoll 0.1-10 - FieldTalk(tm) Modbus(R) Master Simulator
+        mbpoll 1.5 -  Modbus® Master Simulator
-        Copyright (c) 2015 epsilonRT, All rights reserved.
+        Copyright (c) 2015-2023 Pascal JEAN, https://github.com/epsilonrt/mbpoll
-        This software is governed by the CeCILL license <http://www.cecill.info>
+        This program comes with ABSOLUTELY NO WARRANTY.
+        This is free software, and you are welcome to redistribute it under certain conditions; type 'mbpoll -w' for details.

         Protocol configuration: Modbus RTU
         Slave configuration...: address = [33]